leobitz/boosting_image_retrieval/README.md

 |Resnet101 | 11.05 | 14.9 |
 |ViT-B/16 | 12.08 | 16.24 |

-# Okay, but what is the take away?
+# Okay, but what is the takeaway?

-- Have detailed labels for some images and a small model with the shallow network performs much better than a larger one.
+- Have detailed labels for some images and a small model with a shallow network performs much better than a larger one.

 - The deployment cost will be very small

-- Example: As ResNet-18 is much cheeper than the ViT-B/16 model, instead of having the cost of running ViT-B/16, investing on detailed labeling of small data and fine-tuning ResNet-18 is much better in the long run.
+- Example: As ResNet-18 is much cheaper than the ViT-B/16 model, instead of having the cost of running ViT-B/16, investing in detailed labeling of small data and fine-tuning ResNet-18 is much better in the long run.

 The following sample shows the performance of an embedding.
 The task is extracting the top 10 images similar to the first image.
-The vanilla pretrained ViT model got the 9th image only.
+The vanilla pre-trained ViT model got the 9th image only.
 Our method only missed two.

 ![shallow model](https://github.com/leobitz/boosting_image_retrieval/blob/main/sample.png?raw=true)